Lokua/lokua.net.musicode/README.md

 TODO:

-1. rename "tick" key of instruction "sixteenth"
+- rename "tick" key of instruction "sixteenth"
-2. stream debug logs to file since they interfere with terminal input
+- stream debug logs to file since they interfere with terminal input
+- figure out how to use delta time and bpm to correct timing automatically
-3. need history since rl doesn't restore on new sessions (?)
+- need history since rl doesn't restore on new sessions (?)

 ---